 To add a negative keyword list to another campaign you would do the same process as above, but choose the “Use negative keyword list” option.

-You will want to continually monitor your search terms and continue to add negative keywords as needed.
+You will want to continually monitor your search terms and add negative keywords as needed.
 I recommend looking at them on a bi-weekly basis.
-Put it on your calendar so that you won’t forget.
-It’s worth the effort.
+Put it on your calendar so that you won’t forget… it’s definitely worth the effort.

 What Did We Miss